Residential Care for Eating Disorders and Substance Use

 • For an unspecified eating disorder, the risk was 10.86 times greater with a comorbid alcohol or cannabis use disorder, and 15.53 times greater with a hard drug use disorder.

-As evidenced by this study, if a person presents with an eating disorder and co-occurring substance use disorder, residential treatment has been shown to be an appropriate treatment choice to reduce morbidity and mortality.
+As evidenced by this study, if a person presents with an eating disorder and co-occurring addiction, residential treatment has been shown to be an appropriate treatment choice to reduce morbidity and mortality.

 Healing starts here.

-The value of residential treatment for eating disorders and substance use
+The value of residential treatment for eating disorders and addiction

-Co-occurring problems with eating and substance use can be very complex.
+Co-occurring problems with eating and addiction can be very complex.
 Addressing the root causes while treating the symptoms can be difficult, especially if you are getting care only a few days a week.

 With dedicated, 24/7 support offered in a safe, comfortable setting, you can: